 Did you know that 4 out of 10 wives earn more than their husbands?
 I had no idea.
 I thought our family was just a small minority.
-However, female breadwinners are a growing trend and all of us will have to adjust to the new reality.
+However, female breadwinners are a growing trend and all of us will have to adjust to the new reality*.
 Changes can be difficult especially when it comes to traditional gender roles like being the primary income earner of the family.
-I didn’t think this is such a big issue, but it seems many couples are struggling with this adjustment.
-Researchers have shown that marriages can turn unhappy when the wife earns more than the husband.
+This isn’t a big issue for Mrs. RB40 and I, but it seems many couples are struggling with this adjustment.
+Unfortunately, researchers have shown that marriages can turn unhappy when the wife earns more than the husband.
 Divorce rates increase, men are more likely to cheat, and women feel more stressed out (increased consumption of anti-anxiety and sleeping pills).
-That’s not good news…
+That sounds pretty bad…

 I’m wondering if the media is magnifying the negative side of this trend.
 Mrs. RB40 is making more money than me now and our family is doing just fine.
 I made more than Mrs. RB40 for the first 15 years, but she’s making about twice as much as I do since I quit my engineering career.
-Is the income disparity destroying our relationship without us knowing it?
-I don’t think so, but let’s go through some issues other families are struggling with.
+Is the income disparity destroying our relationship?
+No, we are doing better than ever.
+But let’s go through some issues other families are struggling with.

 Let’s start with an easy one.
 We all know that women spend more time on housework than men, almost an hour more per day.
 This gap actually grows when the woman is the primary earner.
-That doesn’t sound fair.
+That isn’t fair.
 Why does the wife have to do more chores when she makes more money?
-Researchers don’t know why this happens, but some people think women are trying to help the husband feel better about being out earned.
-Hmm… I don’t know about that.
+Researchers don’t know why this happens, but some people think women are trying to help the husband feel better about being outearned.

 Anyway, I think I do more chores now than when I was working full time.
 Let’s see.

 - Cooking: I cook most of our meals these days.
 Mrs. RB40 likes to cook, too, but she takes a long time to make a meal so she usually cooks something on the weekend.
-My meals are much quicker so I cook almost every weekday.
+I cook much quicker so I do it almost every weekday.